DUI Insurance Maine

 Another option is to find a friend or family member willing to install the IID on their vehicle.
 In this case, non-owner insurance will not cover you.
 The vehicle owner must add you as a driver to their insurance policy, which will increase their insurance rate.

-Get more information about Maine’s Ignition Interlock requirements on the Maine BMV website.
+For more information about Maine’s Ignition Interlock requirements, visit the Maine BMV website.

 Maine BMV – OUI/DUI Information